rashmichaudhary24/genai-learning-journal/20-Attention-Mechanisms.md

 ![Self-Attention Matrix](images/self-attention-matrix.png)

 Each cell in the matrix represents how strongly one token attends to another.
-Darker cells indicate higher attention weights, meaning those tokens contribute more information when constructing the new contextual embedding.
+Larger dots indicate higher Query–Key dot products.
+After scaling and applying Softmax, these produce higher attention weights, allowing those tokens to contribute more information to the new contextual embedding.

 Although the diagram focuses on a single token, the same computation is performed simultaneously for every token in the sequence.